Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (FreeBee): Mirroring selected (just like rotating) -> almost impossible to do
 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
-- [target 1.8] BUG (Alban): In the Preferences Shortcut tab, adding a shortcut for a key already existing should replace it (and the selection should modify the combo boxes)
+- [target 1.8] BUG (Alban): In the Preferences Shortcut tab, adding a shortcut for a key already existing should ask if we need to replace it or associate a new action on the same key (and the selection should modify the combo boxes)
 - [target 1.8] BUG (Alban): The groups are not saved in LDraw format (so Flex part, cannot be reloaded as a group in BB)
 - [target 1.8] BUG (Alban): Rotate a group part and Delete a group part is not fully working (should remove Count == 1 in the code)
 - [target 1.8] BUG (Alban): The snapping margin defined in the XML file has no effect for a group